 Expand Your Outline

-In your last lesson, you converted your outline index cards into scenes in your Celtx project’s script file.
+In your last lesson, you converted your outline index cards (now Beat Boards as of 2023) into scenes in your Celtx project’s script file.
 Now it’s time to dig in.

 As described above, work through each scene and expand them to match the four basic beats.
 If you feel you’re ready, you can even start writing in screenplay-style prose, but this isn’t totally necessary.

 As you work through your outline scenes, you might find it necessary to break certain beats into multiple scenes – no big deal.
 Just make sure they follow the same basic structure.

 Also, don’t worry if you get stuck.
 You can always jump around in your script and work on different parts if something isn’t inspiring you in the moment.
 Sometimes it helps to know where you’re going to end up, so you can write towards that goal.

 Head down to the Insights button at the bottom corner of your script editor and open the Insights Module.
 From here, you can set a page goal (for a feature, this will typically be between 90-120 pages) and a completion date.
 Insights will help track your progress and provide useful analytics of your script’s content.

 The First Draft Pass: Add Dialogue and Refine Action